amignan/rseismTLS/README.md

 ## Input example

 One dataset is so far provided (see `data/`), which is a susbet of the 2006 Basel, Switzerland, EGS experiment (Häring et al., 2008; Kraft and Deichmann, 2014).
 The injection profile `Basel2006_inj` was digitized from Häring et al. (2008) and the catalogue `Basel2006_seism` taken from the dataset provided by Kraft and Deichmann (2014), here limited to the initial 12 days (c.
 6 days of stimulation and 6 days of post-injection decay) and to magnitude information only (spatial component not included).
 We will use this dataset to illustrate the various functionalities of rseismTLS.
 We will consistently use the following naming convention: `inj` for the injection profile and `seism` for the earthquake catalogue.
-User-created data sets should systematically be in the following units: decimal days for time and cubic metres for injected volumes.
-This will conform with the standard way the model parameters are defined (see next section).
+User-created data sets must be in the following units: decimal days for time and cubic metres for injected volumes.
+Moreover, since the model so far does not include negative flow rates (i.e., bleed-off in post-injection phase), the injection flow rate must stop at the shut-in time and any negative flow rate during the injection phase fixed to zero (this case is fortunately very rare).
+Following those rules will conform with the rseismTLS model computations.

 ```r